 2 Staff members, one of whom must be the Head of School and the other elected by the staff

 7 Co-opted Governors, appointed by the Governing Body.

 Governors are friends of the school and they enjoy supporting and attending school, social and fund-raising events.
-They offer support and advice, working with the Head Teacher and the staff, to set the strategic direction of the school and, importantly, to ensure that the standards of teaching and learning continue to improve.
+They offer support and advice, working with the Head of School and the staff, to set the strategic direction of the school and, importantly, to ensure that the standards of teaching and learning continue to improve.